Aluterus schoepfii: Importance to humans

 Orange filefish are considered trash fish and rarely consumed by humans.
 In Brazil these fish are traded as aquarium fish.
 These fish contain a poison (ciguatoxin) in their flesh, which may cause ciguatera poisoning if eaten.

 Similar species

 The dotterel filefish is similar to the orange filefish, although the dotterel filefish has a longer tail fin and no orange spots along the body.
-The orange filefish differs from other triggerfishes by having only 2 dorsal spines.
+The orange filefish differs from other filefishes by having only 2 dorsal spines.